Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 I routinely get mine for under $30, although here I usually shop end-of-season online sales for the next year ahead.
 My top places for cheap but superb quality warm winter jackets are Old Navy and Columbia Sportswear.

-The good news: you can find boys and girls snow boots at OshKosh B'gosh or Carter's – footwear is grouped together in these sibling companies.
+The good news: you can find boys and girls snow boots at OshKosh B'gosh and Carter's – footwear is grouped together in these sibling companies.

 You can also get snow boots from The Children’s Place, although our family experienced hit-or-miss quality from there a few years ago.

-I like the great choice of brands of kids snow boots at Amazon but you have to really shop carefully there, because some brands will vary widely in price depending on which size and color you want.
-There isn’t really an easy way to narrow it down that I found, because you only get to see the price after you take a look at the size and color you want.
-Still, we got Hi-Tec boots at Amazon for under $30 a pair when we shopped!
+I like the great choice of brands of kids snow boots at Amazon but you have to really shop carefully there because some brands will vary widely in price depending on which size and color you want.
+Still, we got awesome children's snow boots at Amazon for under $30 a pair when we shopped!

 Now is the time to buy though – I was surprised to notice how many of the snow boot sizes were already out of stock in certain brands or stores.
 Read reviews carefully to gauge whether the fit runs small, large, or true-to-size.